27himanshu/vocabList-kivy/README.md

 # vocabList-kivy
 This app will create a list of words and their meanings.
 User should enter a word and the app will search for its meaning and add that word to the list.
-I'm also working on flashcards, where user will be shown a random card and keep track how user is learning new words.
 It uses **Wordnik API** for fetching meaning of words (Please add you wordnik api keys in define.py).
 GUI is implemented using **Kivy**